bob-erdman/developer-dot/_posts/2018-12-06-refundTransaction-vs-CreateTransaction.md

 <h2>How do you construct Return Invoices?</h2>
 If partial line refunds are fair game, how do we construct the correct <a href="https://developer.avalara.com/api-reference/avatax/rest/v2/models/CreateTransactionModel/" target="_blank">model for the CreateTransaction</a> endpoint?
 Let’s continue with our yarn example and say each ball of yarn originally cost $5.

-First, we need to set up a request with `type = ReturnInvoice` and a negative value for `amount`.
-In this case,  `amount = -50`.
+First, we need to set up a request with `type = ReturnInvoice` and a negative value for `amount` and a positive amount for `quantity`.
+In this case,  `amount = -50` and `quantity = 10`.
 We also need key information like addresses and the `customerCode`.

 ```json